chaos-bodensee/voc-setup/README.md

  How does our Setup work?
 -------
 We try to explain it in the "[overview/](https://github.com/chaos-bodensee/voc-setup/blob/master/overview/README.md)" Folder.
 Including a simplified getting-started guide.
+Please be carefully when using this setup.
+It is working mostly... but some love and time is missing to get it fully working!

  Questions about this setup?
 ------------------------------